 Rise Again!
 The Songs of Stan Rogershomecounty.ca

-On June 19th and 20th, Home County will be presenting a very special concert at the Aeolian Hall in London.
+On November 3rd & 4th, Home County will be presenting a very special concert at the Aeolian Hall in London.
 It will be an evening celebrating the wonderful legacy of the music left by Stan Rogers featuring an all-star cast of singers and musicians.

 Home County is proud to present this tribute to one of Canada’s greatest songwriters, Stan Rogers, for the second year in a row.
 Last year’s presentation was scheduled for one night (May 31st) but it sold out so quickly that we had to add a second night.
 It also sold out quickly.
 So, this year we have decided to present two nights of this enormously popular show.
 This is a fund-raising event to support Home County’s activities year-round.